Aircall vs Dialpad: Key Differences Explored

 Aircall's AI Voice Agent offers one thing Dialpad's doesn't: 50 free minutes per month per account, giving teams a low-risk way to test autonomous call handling.
 But Dialpad's AI Agent covers more channels and handles more complex workflows.

-But both approaches focus on AI inside the call itself.
+Both approaches focus on AI inside the call itself.
 They help reps respond better in the moment, summarize conversations, or automate parts of the interaction.
-What they don’t do is determine whether that call should have happened in the first place.
+What they don't do is determine whether that call should have happened in the first place.

 That's where ZoomInfo's AI operates at a different layer.
 Instead of optimizing conversations after they start, ZoomInfo's GTM Context Graph analyzes 1.5B+ data points daily to identify which accounts are in-market, which contacts are part of the buying committee, and what signals indicate urgency.
 The result is AI that doesn't just coach the conversation, it informs whether the conversation is worth having at all.

 Aircall's integration ecosystem is its competitive advantage over Dialpad.
 With 200+ native integrations covering CRM, helpdesk, and e-commerce platforms, Aircall connects to Salesforce, HubSpot, Zendesk, Intercom, Pipedrive, and Shopify with minimal setup.
-Customers consistently cite integration depth as their reason for choosing Aircall.
+Customers consistently cite integration depth as their primary reason for choosing Aircall.
 The platform's REST API and webhook system support custom integrations, and the Everywhere SDK lets developers embed Aircall functionality into other applications.

 Source: Aircall